Polymer/old-docs-site/docs/polymer/polymer.md

 You should opt for the `publish` property when either of the following is true:

 1. Your element has many properties and placing them all on one line feels unwieldy.
-2. You want to define default values for you properties and prefer the DRYness of doing it all in one place.
+2. You want to define default values for properties and prefer the DRYness of doing it all in one place.

 #### Configuring an element via attributes